A Vintage Valentine

 Don’t worry makeup newbies, these beautiful looks are actually super easy to recreate at home, with the products every woman should own.
 For some unforgettable Valentine’s Day makeup ideas, check out these vintage beauty looks we’ve found below as inspiration.

-4. Powdered Rouge Blush
+Powdered Rouge Blush

-GettyImages 470373121 1 1 805x1024 - A Vintage Valentine
+GettyImages 470373121 1 1 805x1024 - Evergreen Vintage Makeup and Hair Trends

 5. Well Defined Eyebrows

-We may associate well defined eyebrows with today’s makeup trends, but a full eyebrow was all the rage in the 1950s!
+We may associate well-defined eyebrows with today’s makeup trends, but a full eyebrow was all the rage in the 1950s!
 Instead of the bushy full brow look we tend to go for now, try to pencil your brows in with a skinnier shape, like in the photos below.

-1950s makeup eyes eyebrows 900x748 1 - A Vintage Valentine
+1950s makeup eyes eyebrows 900x748 1 - Evergreen Vintage Makeup and Hair Trends

 6. Winged Liner